SofyanMahmoud0000/TakeASeat/README.md

 Take a seat
 =============
-In this repo, I have create an API for a system make it easy for user to reseve a seat for a match.
+In this repo, I have create an API for a system make it easy to user to reserve a seat for a match.
 The system has many type of user, each one of them has its own functions, like the following

 * Adminstrator